influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/introduction/getting_started.md

 >
 ```

+Now future commands will only be run against the `mydb` database.

 ## Writing and exploring data

 Now that we have a database, InfluxDB is ready to accept queries and writes.

-First a short primer on the datastore.
+First, a short primer on the datastore.
-Data in InfluxDB is organized by `time series`, which contain a measured value, like "cpu_load" or "temperature".
+Data in InfluxDB is organized by "time series",
+which contain a measured value, like "cpu_load" or "temperature".
 Time series have zero to many `points`, one for each discrete sample of the metric.
-Points consist of `time` (a timestamp), a `measurement` ("cpu_load"), at least one key-value `field` (the measured value itself, e.g.
+Points consist of `time` (a timestamp), a `measurement` ("cpu_load", for example),
+at least one key-value `field` (the measured value itself, e.g.
-"value=0.64" or "15min=0.78"), and zero to many key-value `tags` containing metadata (e.g.
+"value=0.64", or "temperature=21.2"), and zero to many key-value `tags` containing any metadata about the value (e.g.
 "host=server01", "region=EMEA", "dc=Frankfurt").

-Conceptually you can think of a `measurement` as an SQL table, with rows where the primary index is always time.
+Conceptually you can think of a `measurement` as an SQL table,
+where the primary index is always time.
 `tags` and `fields` are effectively columns in the table.
-`tags` are indexed, `fields` are not.
+`tags` are indexed, and `fields` are not.
-The difference is that with InfluxDB you can have millions of measurements, you don't have to define schemas up front, and null values aren't stored.
+The difference is that, with InfluxDB, you can have millions of measurements,
+you don't have to define schemas up-front, and null values aren't stored.

-Points are written to InfluxDB using line protocol, which follows the following format:
+Points are written to InfluxDB using the Line Protocol, which follows the following format:

 ```
 <measurement>[,<tag-key>=<tag-value>...] <field-key>=<field-value>[,<field2-key>=<field2-value>...] [unix-nano-timestamp]